 IPG Capabilities Overview

-The IPG test areas will encompass more than 350 acres of land and include:
+The IPG test areas encompass 134 acres of land and include:

-Test Areas: One of the key attributes of the IPG will be the ability to move technologies from the laboratory to a realistic environment for testing in various conditions – undesirable weather, limited visibility, complex terrain, cyber environments, etc.
+Test Areas: One of the key attributes of the IPG is the ability to move technologies from the laboratory to a realistic environment for testing in various conditions – undesirable weather, limited visibility, complex terrain, cyber environments, etc.

 The Mobility Challenge Course (MCC): A 1-mile long test track consisting of a mix of surface types, obstacles, slopes and gradients to facilitate assessments of maneuverability, durability, performance and decision-making aspects of autonomy.